JuanCerda0/Perfalopa/sistema-de-ventas/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.sistema de ventas' is invalid and this project uses 'com.example.sistema.de.ventas' instead.
+* The original package name 'com.ventas.sistema-de-ventas' is invalid and this project uses 'com.ventas.sistema_de_ventas' instead.

 # Getting Started